dartmouth-cs98/dartmouth-cs98.github.io/slides/03_design/index_slides.md

 ???
 * just some tips
+* not really a designer (tried to go to graphic design school many years ago though)
-* not really a designer but here's what I've learned from hanging around designers
+* here's what I've learned from hanging around designers
 * based on working on hundreds of projects